adoptium/infrastructure/ansible/README.md

 `ansible-playbook -s playbooks/ubuntu.yml`

-Ensure that you have created `host` file in the root directory of the repo or in `/etc/ansible/`.
+Ensure that you have edited the `hosts` in `/etc/ansible/`.
 For running locally `hosts` file should contain something as simple as `localhost ansible_connection=local`.

 3) The Ansible playbook will download and install any dependencies needed to build OpenJDK